asgardeo/asgardeo-auth-react-sdk/README.md

 Please read [Contributing to the Code Base](http://wso2.github.io/) for details on our code of conduct, and the process for submitting pull requests to us.

 ### Reporting issues
-We encourage you to report issues, improvements, and feature requests creating [git Issues](https://github.com/asgardio/asgardio-js-oidc-sdk/issues).
+We encourage you to report issues, improvements, and feature requests creating [Github Issues](https://github.com/asgardio/asgardio-js-oidc-sdk/issues).

 Important: And please be advised that security issues must be reported to security@wso2com, not as GitHub issues, in order to reach the proper audience.
 We strongly advise following the WSO2 Security Vulnerability Reporting Guidelines when reporting the security issues.